SpoddyCoder/SpoddyCoiner/README.md

     * Refreshes the `SPODDYCOINER` functions in the selected cells
     * Super useful if you hit an API rate limit error, simply wait a minute and refresh the cell(s)
 * `Refresh All Functions`
-    * Much like above but does a refresh of `SPODDYCOINER` functions across the whole spreadsheet
+    * Much like above but does a refresh of all `SPODDYCOINER` functions across the whole spreadsheet
 * `Convert Cells to Values`
     * Converts the selected cells to the raw value if they contain a `SPODDYCOINR` function
     * Useful for cells containing coin attributes that are not expected to change (eg: `max_supply`, `year_added` etc.)
     * The value will obviously never update again, but this will save you API calls
+* `Clear Cahce`
+    * Resets the API Cache - allowing you to get the latest value from the CoinMarketCap API
+    * NB: functions on the spreadsheet will not immediately update
+        * You will be asked if you wish to update all functions
+        * On large sheets with lots of data, you probably want to avoid refreshing all functions and instead focus on selected cells

+### About the API Cache

+The API cache is your friend.
+It stops API calls being repeated unecessarily, helping to keep inside your rate-limit.
+Free CoinMarketCap API accounts have the lowest rate-limits, but you may purchase a higher tier to increase this.

+* Default cache time is `1 hour` - the data you see may be up to 1 hour old
+* Cache time can be changed in the Addons -> SpoddyCoiner menu, the maximum is 6 hours (21600 seconds)
+* Cache can be cleared at any time in the Addons -> SpoddyCoiner menu

 ### Errors

 * Error messages from the CoinMarketCap API are shown in the cell